dileung/FEWD/final/Fion/readme.md

 This is Fion.

-My project is to create a job and customer hunting platform for people in creative services.
+My project is to create a platform for people in creative services to connect with employers and customers.